solidi/writing/16-software-is-unlike-construction.md

 ## We Disagree on Common Measures

 Construction requires building in a way that is acceptably safe and predictable.
 There would be no way a two-story home could stand if its main structural beam were removed.
-However, we would be surprised at how software development projects across the finish line with malformed structures.
+However, we are surprised at how software development projects cross the finish line with malformed structures.
 Software development processes, [development practices](https://medium.com/@solidi/8-observations-on-test-driven-development-a9b5144f868), and principles attempt common ground between [engineers](https://dev.to/solidi/what-is-a-software-engineer-anyway-3fb2), but there is little agreement.
 A continuous debate has created a void of common measures, therefore, leading to less predictability and safety.

 > *No one can agree to a consistent scale measure.
 What is good enough?*